-BIOL 106 Biology of Women
+BIOL 106, Biology of Women, 4 credits

-This course is an introduction to the health and biology of women, focusing on the major health and disease concerns for women (heart disease, stroke, cancer, osteoporosis, menstruation, pregnancy, infertility and the biological systems involved cardiovascular, neurological, skeletal, endocrine, and reproductive etc.).
+This course is an introduction to the health and biology of women, focusing on the major health and disease concerns for women (heart disease, stroke, cancer, osteoporosis, menstruation, pregnancy, infertility) and the biological systems involved (cardiovascular, neurological, skeletal, endocrine, and reproductive etc.).
 No dissection is required.
 Lab included.
-Fulfills MnTC goal 3 and meets the biology prerequisite for the social work program.
+Intended for general education students and students needing a one-semester introduction to human biology or the biology of women.
+MnTC (GELS): Natural Science Goal (03)